 After lunch, you will take a boat ride to Marken, a tiny island town of a mere 1800 people and lots of traditional wooden houses.
 The main point of interest here is the Wooden Shoe Factory Marken.
 These wooden shoes, also known as clogs, are traditionally used in the Netherlands as protective footwear in farming, factories, and mines.
 You will have the opportunity to see a local clog maker demonstrate how clogs are made, try on a clog or two, and even buy a pair for yourself!

 Evening: After Marken, your tour also comes to a close.
 The bus will return you back to Amsterdam Centraal Station.
-Have dinner and take it easy for the rest of the evening!
+Have dinner and enjoy the rest of the evening as you’d like!

 If you are in the Netherlands between mid-March to mid-May… I recommend a visit to the tulip garden of Keukenhof (Garden of Europe, €16).
 One of the largest flower gardens in the world where approximately 7 million flower bulbs are planted annually.
 You can fit Keukenhof and the above tour in one day if you select the 5.5-hour half-day tour that departs at 9:00 in the morning.
 There is also a combined tour for all of the above that you can book here if you prefer to have a bus taking you around.